1EdTech/casa-protocol/protocol.md

 ## Solution

-This protocol describes an alternative that treats each organization in the network as an autonomous system, whereby each autonomous system: (1) defines its own peer trust, acceptance and sharing policies; (2) queries neighboring peers and processes peer responses; (3) responds to neighboring peers when queries; and (4) produces a storefront for interaction with its own end users.
+The CASA protocol presents an alternative method that treats each organization in the network as an autonomous system, whereby each autonomous system: (1) defines its own trust, acceptance and sharing policies; (2) queries neighboring peers and processes peer responses; (3) responds to neighboring peers when queries; and (4) produces a front-end user interface for interaction with its own end users.

 Each organization shall define its inbound and outbound peers:

 * `AdjInPeer` - An inbound peer from which the node is willing to accept information; in order to know where to pull information from, an inbound peer is defined explicitly by hostname.
-* `AdjOutPeer` - An outbound peer to which the peer is willing to share information; an outbound peer may be configured as a remote address, or as a remote address and a wildcard mask, allowing for broad sharing policies to be implemented.
+* `AdjOutPeer` - An outbound peer to which the peer is willing to share information; an outbound peer may be configured as a remote address, or as a remote address and a wildcard mask, allowing for flexible sharing policies to be implemented.

 While an organization may both accept from and share with a peer, this symmetry is not required.
 Further, when accepting applications from a peer, an organization may choose to accept only those that originate with the peer, or it may additionally accept applications that were shared with and propagated through the peer.